polterguy/polterguy.github.io/hyperlambda/index.md

 the Hyperlambda at the top, and your **[acme.foo]** invocation will return the sum of all of its arguments, which for our example becomes 21.

+## Evaluating custom Hyperlambda

+Magic contains a Hyperlambda evaluator, where you can paste in Hyperlambda code, to play around with it yourself.
+When Magic is running, you can access this evaluator from the _"Evaluator"_ menu item.

 [Home](/)